Schnorr signatures: everything you wanted to know, but were afraid to ask!

 Schnorr patented his scheme in 1990.
 This was likely the biggest reason why Bitcoin, and the rest of the cryptocurrency space, (unfortunately?) chose ECDSA as its signature scheme, instead of Schnorr, which is simpler, more efficient and easier to thresholdize into a $t$-out-of-$n$ scheme.
 In 2010, once the patent expired, Schnorr became more popular.

-One advantage of ECDSA over Schnorr I can think of is its public key recovery feature, which Bitcoin leverages in P2PKH mode4 to keep TXN signatures smaller.
-In fact, Bitcoin leveraged P2PKH since the beginning it seems5.
+Much like ECDSA, (some variants of) Schnorr signatures support public key recovery, which Bitcoin leverages in P2PKH mode4 to keep TXN signatures smaller.
+(Bitcoin has leveraged P2PKH since the beginning, it seems5.)

 The Schnorr signature scheme